WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

 Because it was laid as the income tax provisions of the tariff (act), the income tax was easily recognized by the court as belonging to the indirect category of imposts.
 In addition, the court also recognized that the legislators, in writing this tariff legislation in 1913, had very carefully taken their “cues” from the Court itself in the Pollock v Farmers Loan & Trust Co. case, on how to write income tax legislation that would, in the future, stand the test of constitutionality that the legislation tested in Pollock had failed.

 This, “shifting of the burden” is a very simple concept to understand, and very important.
 It requires the involvement of a (federal) tax collector that actually pays the tax in place of the subject taxpayer.
 For example, the sales tax in a State.
-In States where there is a sales tax, it always, always, works like this.
-The sales tax is imposed on transactions conducted by the customers of the store.
-It is not imposed on the store itself, who plays the role of the tax collector, or even on the customers, who are given the role of the taxpayer, it is imposed on the purchases of the store’s customers who buy the goods sold by the store.
-The customers must pay the tax in addition to the cost of goods purchased, and therein become the taxpayers of the tax.
-The store, while it is not “taxed” itself by the legislation directly, is always tasked by the enacting legislation with the burden of acting as a tax collector for the (State) government.
+In States where there is a sales tax, it always works like this: “the sales tax is imposed on transactions conducted by the customers of the store”.
+It is not imposed on the store itself, who plays the role of the tax collector (and as such becomes the actual taxpayer), or even on the customers, who are given the role of the payors of the tax (but who are not the actual taxpayers because they have no personal contact with the government), but rather, it is imposed on the purchases of the store’s customers who buy the taxable goods sold by the store.
+The customers must pay the tax at the cash register, in addition to the cost of the goods being purchased, and therein become the payors of the tax.
+The store, while it is not “taxed” itself by the legislation directly, is always tasked by the enacting legislation with the legal duty (or burden) of acting as a tax collector for the (State) government, which has the legal effect of making the store the actual taxpayer of the tax (to the government) by making the stores the actual parties (persons) liable for the tax under the statutes.

-The Store must collect the tax at the cash register on all of the transactions of its customers, and while the store then becomes the payor of the tax when it sends the collected tax money to the State, it is not the taxpayer because the funds the store turns over to the State as tax do not come out of the pocket of the store, but from the pockets of its customers.
-So, the customer (taxpayer) pays the sales tax to the tax collector - the store, and the store then, as a tax collector, turns the collected funds over to the State.
-It’s all indirect because the burden to pay the tax is shifted from the tax collector who actually pays the tax to the State, to some other person (the underlying taxpayer) from whom the tax was collected.
+The Store must collect the tax at the cash register on all of the transactions of its customers, and the store then becomes the legal taxpayer when it sends the collected tax money to the State, it is not the actual payor of the tax because the funds the store turns over to the State as tax do not come out of the pocket of the store, but come only from the pockets of its customers.
+So, the customer pays the sales tax to the tax collector - the store, and the store then, as a tax collector, turns the collected funds over to the State as the taxpayer.
+It’s all indirect because the burden to pay the tax is shifted from the tax collector who actually pays the tax to the State as the taxpayer, to some other person (the underlying payor) from whom the tax was collected.

 And what happens if the tax collector – the store, fails to do his duty under the law?
-The government does not go to the individual taxpayers to demand the past due tax, interest, penalties and additions to tax, they go to the tax collector, the store that failed in its duty to timely collect and turn over the required tax imposed on the transactions of its customers.
-The government, you see, never deals at all with the taxpaying customers directly.
-It always deals, only with the tax collector.
-It only deals with its army of tax collectors – the stores, and never has any direct contact at all with the taxpayers, the customers of the store.
-And this complete and total lack of all and any contact between the government and the actual taxpayer is the classic hallmark and indication of an indirect tax, as noted by the Supreme Court in the Pollock decision.
-The sales tax is an indirect tax because there is a third party tax collector who is the only person liable to the government for the payment of the tax, but who shifts the burden of the tax he pays to some other underlying party who is the actual taxpayer (customers), even though they are not the actual payors of the tax to the State.
+The government does not go to the individual customers of the store to demand the past due tax, interest, penalties and additions to tax, it goes to the tax collector, the store that failed in its duty to timely collect and turn over the required tax imposed on the transactions of its customers.
+The government, you see, never deals AT ALL with the store’s customers directly.
+It always deals, INDIRECTLY, only with its tax collectors.
+It only deals with its army of tax collectors – the stores, and never has any direct contact at all with the citizens directly, the customers of the store.
+And this complete and total lack of any an all direct contact between the government and the citizens, the actual customers or payors of the tax, is the classic hallmark and indication of an indirect tax as noted by the Supreme Court in the Pollock decision.
+The sales tax is an indirect tax because there is a third party tax collector who is the only person liable to the government for the payment of the tax as the taxpayer, but who shifts the burden of the tax he pays to some other underlying party who is the actual payor of the tax (the customers), even though they are not the actual specific subject of the tax (their transactions at the store).

 “2.
 The act provides for collecting the tax at the source; that is, makes it the duty of corporations, etc., to retain and pay the sum of the tax on interest due on bonds and mortgages unless the owner … gives a notice that he claims an exemption” (emphasis added) Brushaber v.
 Union Pacific R.R.
 Co, 240 US 1, 21 (1916)